craigfay/changelog/README.md

 * In Rust, you cannot store references in a struct without [lifetimes](file:///Users/craigfay/.rustup/toolchains/stable-x86_64-apple-darwin/share/doc/rust/html/book/ch10-00-generics.html).

 * In Rust, `impl` indicates an "Implementation Block", in which methods of a struct are defined.
 * In Rust, methods can take ownership of `self`, borrow it mutably, or borrow it immutably.
+Perhaps the only realistic use of methods taking ownership of `self` is to prevent the instance from being used after the invocation.

 ### Nov 26, 2019
 * [Aspect Oriented Programming](https://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.html) is a programming paradigm in which allows cross-cutting concerns like logging or security to be isolated from other modules.